kpumuk/codecolorer/readme.txt

 = How do I can customize CodeColorer CSS rules? =

 Go to the *Options/CodeColorer* page in <em>Site Admin</em> and change the "Custom CSS Styles" option.

 = I see &amp;lt; instead of &lt; (or other HTML entities like &gt;, &amp;, &quot;) in my code. =

 You should use `[cc escaped="true"]` or `[cce]` in the visual editor when inserting code into the post.

 = Does it highlights my code on server or client side? =

-CodeColorer performs code highlighting on the server, you could see HTML of the highlighted code in page source.
+CodeColorer performs code highlighting on the server; you could see HTML of the highlighted code in the page source.

 = Is it produces valid XHTML source? =